interhub/rn-examples/lib/react-native-accelerometer-parallax/README.md

 ### Simple Accelerometer animation react-native library for animate translateXY some View RN for IOS and Android 🍎 🤖

+## That now Library is supporting and work ⚙️

 Library stand by expo-sensors and react-native-reanimated.
 TS only.

 [video example source link 🪐]( https://interhub.github.io/source/parallax-lib.gif )